The headquarters of the Department of Historic Resources is

 State Historic Preservation Office in Virginia.

-historic architectural, archaeological, and cultural resources.
+Virginia's significant architectural, archaeological, and historic

 Follow this link to a listing of publications